wittigue/denbi-modsim.github.io/workshop_2024/README.md

 * Workshop 1: [CellNetAnalyzer]([./cna/):Constraint-based modeling and design of metabolic networks with CellNetAnalyzer and CNApy.
 * Workshop 2: [COPASI](./copasi/): Introduction to kinetic modeling and simulation using COPASI.
+* Workshop 3: [SABIO-RK](./hits/sabiork.md): Introduction to SABIO-RK database for reaction kinetics.
-* Workshop 2: [SABIO-RK / SEEK](./hits/): Introduction to data integration and analysis using SABIO-RK and SEEK.
+* Workshop 4: [FAIRDOMHub / FAIRDOM-SEEK](./hits/seek.md): Introduction to reasearch data management using FAIRDOM-SEEK.